Xitee1/AppDaemon-useful-apps/README.md

 #### TODO keep history of old maps instead deleting them
     Generates a map of the area cleaned by Roomba.

-    To have the image in a camera entity:
-    - Add the following to your configuration.yaml:
+    To have the image in a camera entity, add the following to your configuration.yaml:
     camera:
       - platform: local_file
         name: Roomba Karte
         file_path: /config/www/tmp/vacuum_yourRobotName/map.png

     Requirements:
     - A vacuum that exposes its cords as attribute the following format: Position (x, x, x)